crc-org/vfkit/doc/usage.md

 - `--memory`

 Amount of memory available in the virtual machine.
-The value is in MiB (mibibytes, 1024 * 1024 * 1024 bytes), and the default is 512 MiB.
+The value is in MiB ([mebibytes](https://simple.wikipedia.org/wiki/Mebibyte), 1024 * 1024 bytes), and the default is 512 MiB.

 ### Time Synchronization Configuration